Smash TV: Accolades

 In 1997 Electronic Gaming Monthly listed Smash TV as the 6th best arcade game of all time.
-In 2004, Smash TV was inducted into GameSpot's list of the greatest games of all time.
-In 1995, Total! rated Super Smash TV 51st on its "Top 100 SNES Games" list.
+In 2004, Smash TV was inducted into GameSpots list of the greatest games of all time.
+In 1995, British game magazine Total! rated Super Smash TV 51st on its "Top 100 SNES Games" list.
 In 1996, GamesMaster ranked the game 84th on their "Top 100 Games of All Time" list.

 Legacy

-The 1992 Williams arcade game Total Carnage shares many elements with Smash TV and was also programmed by Turmell, but is not a sequel.
+The 1992 Williams arcade game Total Carnage, named after one of the catchphrases of the antagonistic video game host in Smash TV, shares many gameplay elements with Smash TV and was also programmed by Turmell, but is not a sequel.

 Re-releases

-Smash TV is part of Arcade Party Pak released for the PlayStation in 1999.
+Smash TV was included in Arcade Party Pak, a compilation of six arcade games released for the PlayStation in 1999.

-It is included in the Midway Arcade Treasures collection, which is available for Microsoft Windows, Nintendo GameCube, Xbox and PlayStation 2 and was released in 2003.
+It is also part of the Midway Arcade Treasures collection, which is available for Microsoft Windows, Nintendo GameCube, Xbox and PlayStation 2 and was released in 2003.
 These versions give the player the option to save high scores.
-Smash TV is also part of the 2012 compilation Midway Arcade Origins.
+Smash TV is also part of the 2012 video game compilation Midway Arcade Origins.

-Smash TV was made available for download through Microsoft's Xbox Live Arcade service on the Xbox 360 and was the first version of the game to officially allow two players to play the game online.
-It was delisted from the service in February 2010 after the dissolution of Midway Games.
+Smash TV was made available for download through Microsoft's Xbox Live Arcade service on the Xbox 360, and was the first version of the game to officially allow two players to play the game online.
+It was delisted from the service in February 2010 following the dissolution of Midway Games.